 If you're looking for authenticity, then you have to use a tagine pot.
 There's no other way to get that super tender blend of spices and soft vegetables that the tagine pot will produce when it's used for slow-cooking.

 If you don't have a tagine pot, then you could use a saucepan, as long as you've got a lid, or you could also cook with a covered casserole dish.
 It won't be quite the same, however!

 In our vegetable tagine recipe, we suggest using your tagine pot on the stovetop, but you can also use it in the oven.
 The stovetop works best if you're looking to cook the tagine quickly (our recipe should only need one hour of simmering), but if you've got lots more time, then you can slow-cook the tagine in the oven too.

 Tagine pots work well in the oven - as well as they cook on stovetops.
 In the oven, you can leave the tagine to slow cook for hours if you want to, for the ultimate, tender vegetables.

-Morrocan cooking is a refined blending of spices and vegetables, and if you want your cooking to really authentic, then there are a few specific vegetables you should try to include in the recipe.
+Morrocan cooking is a refined blending of spices and vegetables.
+From chickpea tagine to an eggplant tagine - improvise with everything you can find.
+However, if you want your cooking to be really authentic, then there are a few specific vegetables you should try to include in the recipe.